Fesaa/CubepanionAPI/docs/leaderboard.md

 ### GET /game/:game/bounded

 Returns an array `LeaderboardRow`s for the specified game.
-The array will be 200 long.
-You must provide a `lower` and `upper` query parameter.
+You must provide a `lower` and `upper` query parameter, the array will be as long as their difference.
+The endpoint above is generally faster by ~15%, just use whatever is easier for your use case.

 ### GET /batch

 Body must be `BatchRequest`

 Returns an array of `LeaderboardRow`s for the passed players, in a specific game.
-This is used for checking which players in a game, are on that games leaderboard in the addon.
+Not guaranteed to be ordered in any specific way

 ## Models